 The COVID-19 Care Assistant offers free information from NHS doctors and clinicians.
 You can access it through the University Hospitals of Birmingham website, or by searching for ‘Ask A&E Birmingham’.
 You will then be asked to register for an account.

-Your GP practice is no longer open as normal.
-Do not go to your GP practice in person, as you will not be seen.
+Your GP practice is open as normal, but do not go to your GP practice in person without an appointment, as you will not be seen.

 Telephone your GP practice and you will be advised accordingly and will receive a telephone or video appointment.
 Following this you will be advised of the next steps.